-- 1. The employee can convert the terms of employment as referred to in Article 7.2 for the following employment conditions: - (gross) salary; - extra leave hours; - life course (until 31 December 2021); - payment of union dues; - pension; - study; - private lease (in operation in the course of 2020)8. - 2.
+- 1. The employee can convert the terms of employment as referred to in Article 7.2 for the following employment conditions:

+- (gross) salary;

+- extra leave hours;

+- life course (until 31 December 2021);

+- payment of union dues; - pension; - study4; - 2.
 In addition to the leave to which he is entitled under this CLA, the employee may purchase a maximum of 208 additional hours of leave per calendar year on the basis of full-time employment.
 This concerns the maximum permitted under tax regulations without this affecting the employee's pensionable salary (10% of the annual hours). - 3.
-The purchase value of time benefits are determined as follows: - in the event of a 38-hour working week, one hour equals 1/165th part of the scale salary increased by the employee's salary allowance, if applicable; - in the event of a 40-hour working week, one hour equals 1/173rd part the scale salary increased by the employee's salary allowance, if applicable; - 4.
-The employee must take the purchased leave hours in the calendar year in which he purchased them. - 5.
+The purchase value of time benefits are determined as follows: - in the event of a CLA contract, one hour equals 1/165th part of the scale salary increased by the employee's salary allowance and the holiday allowance, if applicable; - in the event of a function contract, one hour equals 1/173rd part the scale salary increased by the employee's salary allowance, if applicable; - 4.
+The employee must take the purchased leave hours in the calendar year in which he purchased them.
+Purchased leave hours that have not been taken or used to save for a predetermined purpose as referred to in Article 6.3 also apply as gross pay in accordance with this CLA and are paid out in February of the following calendar year at the value on 31 December prior to payment. - 5.
 The purchased leave will be added to the employee's leave balance.
 Taking purchased leave is subject to the same rules as taking regular leave.
-Once purchased, leave cannot be sold (back).